 What are the possible side effects of CHANTIX?

 Serious side effects of CHANTIX may include:

-Tell your doctor about side effects that bother you or that do not go away.
+Tell your healthcare provider about side effects that bother you or that do not go away.

 These are not all the side effects of CHANTIX.
-Ask your doctor or pharmacist for more information.
+Ask your healthcare provider or pharmacist for more information.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.